-In some cases, ocular migraine describes a migraine aura that involves your vision.
-Migraine auras include a variety of sensations — often visual, but which also may include other sensations, such as numbness — that precede or accompany a migraine.
-Aura can sometimes occur without an associated headache.
+Ocular migraine sometimes describes a migraine aura that involves your vision.
+Migraine auras include a variety of sensations that are often visual.
+Auras may also include other sensations, such as numbness, that precede or accompany a migraine.
+Aura can sometimes occur without a headache.

 A migraine aura that affects your vision is common.
-Visual symptoms are short lasting.
+Visual symptoms don't last long.
 A migraine aura involving your vision will affect both eyes, and you may see:

 - Flashes of light